Featured

 Final thought.
 I am here to help every step of the way.
 We are a team and if you need any help, have questions, or need referrals I have you covered!

-While I am a Certified Pricing Strategist, this is a commonsense tip that everyone should use when putting their home on the market.
+While I am a Certified Pricing Strategist, this is a common sense tip that everyone should use when putting their home on the market.
 Every day, I see homes put on the market priced at $499,000, $749,000, or $3,900,000.
 This is not wise, and I’ll explain why.
 When you put your home on the market, the obvious goal is to generate tremendous awareness & interest.
 This is done by getting as many eyeballs on your home’s photos/videos as possible which drives showings and offers.
 The more buyers interested in your area that see your home, the better.
-People search for homes in $ increments or buckets.
+People and agents search for homes in $ increments or buckets.
+If your home doesn’t show up in the search, you won’t get the eyeballs.
+Here’s an example:

-Now pretend you are looking for a new home and you are preapproved for a $500,000 mortgage or you have $1 million cash, but you only want to spend $500,000 on a new home.
-Both buyers search on Zillow, Realtor.com, etc. for homes ranging in price from $350,00 – $500,000 or they ask their agent “Please send me what is available for under $500,000”.
-The agent enters their criteria along with under $500,000 into the MLS and 150 homes pop up.
-That list is way too long, so the agent narrows it to $400,000 – 500,000 and 30 homes are for sale.
+Pretend you are buyer “A” looking for a new home and you are preapproved for a $500,000 mortgage or you have $1 million cash, but you only want to spend $500,000.
+You search on Zillow, Realtor.com, etc. for homes ranging in price from $400,00 – $500,000 or ask your agent “Please send me what is available for under $500,000”.
+The agent enters their criteria along with under $500,000 into the MLS and 90 homes pop up.
+That list is way too long, so the agent narrows it to $400,000 – 500,000 and 25 homes are for sale.
 They think, this list is much more manageable to select houses for visiting and hits send.
 We will call these buyers set “A”.

 “Cara was excellent to work with from the very beginning.
 Upon our first meeting, the level of care and preparation was evident.
 Her vast experience, blended with her passionate personality, resulted in strong confidence that my investment was in the right hands!